 Also, batch cooking and freezing meals are a great way to prepare for the first few days/weeks postpartum.
 Not having to worry about cooking is a beautiful thing.

-Trust me, when you are under slept, exhausted and hungry… leftovers will be your best friend.
+Trust me, when you are under slept, exhausted, and hungry… leftovers will be your best friend.

 7. Bassinet or Playpen

-You spent months designing and decorating the baby’s nursery and now you can’t wait for the baby to come home so he can sleep in his beautiful room.
+You spent months designing and decorating the baby’s nursery and now you can’t wait for the baby to come home so that he can sleep in his beautiful room.

-Well, in perfect world the baby would use his nursery from day one.
+Well, in a perfect world the baby would use his nursery from day one.
 However, that is seldom the case.